 - 2 cups uncooked quick-cooking oats

-In a medium saucepan, add in the sugar, butter, cocoa powder, and milk.
-Over medium heat, bring the ingredients to a boil, stirring constantly, until butter is melted, sugar is dissolved, and mixture has thickened, about 1 minute.
+- In a medium saucepan, add in the sugar, butter, cocoa powder, and milk.
+Over medium heat, bring the ingredients to a boil, stirring constantly, until butter is melted, sugar is dissolved, and mixture has thickened, for 60 seconds.

 - Refrigeration is not necessary for these cookies.
 Just store them in an airtight container and they will last about a week at room temperature.